Posted on : January 31st, 2013

 - Audio does not merely mirror text-on screen: Many times, audio is more than just a text read-out.
 Audio then needs to be more explanatory and descriptive, and a human voiceover is best for such audio.

 Text-to-speech tools can be utilized in e-learning as well as in m-learning in many ways.
 Be sure that you are using them for the right reasons.
-To know more about using audio in e-learning and audio-development tools, please contact us or write to firstname.lastname@example.org
+To know more about using audio in e-learning and audio-development tools, please write to firstname.lastname@example.org